Adeosun27/GLOBAL-DISEASE-DATASET/README.md

 - **Economic Escalation**: There is a massive spike in economic impact in the Contemporary Era.
 Modern pandemics (like COVID-19, which is reflected in high-impact contemporary data) cause trillion-dollar disruptions due to the interconnected nature of global trade, compared to the localized economic shifts of ancient times.
 - **Containment Evolution**: Early historical events relied almost exclusively on Natural Decline or primitive isolation.
 In contrast, 21st-century events show a high frequency of Medical Breakthroughs (vaccines and antibiotics), yet the "Spread Score" remains high due to increased global mobility.
 - **Geographic Spread**: While many ancient plagues were "Continental," modern outbreaks quickly reach "Global" status, affecting all 6-7 inhabited continents within months.

+## RECOMMENDATION
+- **Strengthen Viral Surveillance**: Given that viruses are the most frequent drivers of contemporary epidemics, global health systems should prioritize early genomic sequencing and rapid vaccine platform development.

+Economic Buffering: Since the economic impact of pandemics has grown exponentially, nations should invest in "pandemic insurance" and robust social safety nets to mitigate the multi-billion dollar losses seen in recent decades.

+Targeted Vector Control: Many of the deadliest historical events (Plagues) were vector-borne (e.g., fleas/rats).
+Maintaining high standards of urban sanitation and pest control remains a fundamental pillar of pandemic prevention.

+Investment in "Low-Scale" Outbreaks: Data shows that even "Minimal" mortality events can have high economic costs.
+Early containment of regional epidemics (like Ebola or MERS) is significantly more cost-effective than managing a full-scale pandemic.